BirdseyeRobotics/birdseyerobotics_ament_copyright/README.md

 ### pre-commit

-Here is a basic `.pre-commit-config.yaml` file that automatically inserts the PickNik proprietary license in source code files:
+Here is a basic `.pre-commit-config.yaml` file that automatically inserts the Birds Eye Robotics proprietary license in source code files:

 ```
 repos: